Meet President Green

 Accomplished Composer and Author

-As a composer, he has received awards from ASCAP, the North Carolina Arts Council and the Virginia Center for the Creative Arts.
+As a composer, he is author of over 160 musical compositions and has received awards from ASCAP, the North Carolina Arts Council and the Virginia Center for the Creative Arts.
 His compositions include numerous songs, choral works, three piano concertos and seven symphonies.
 Among his many commissions is Riding the Winds of December, which was performed by the school children of Dare County as part of the centennial celebration of first flight.
 His works have been published by C. Alan Publications, Bernel Editions, Ltd. and Treble Clef Press.

 Green is the author of eight music-reference books: Choral-Orchestral Repertoire: A Conductor’s Guide, Omnibus Edition, A Conductor’s Guide to Choral-Orchestral Works: The Twentieth Century, parts I and II, A Bio-Bibliography of Carl Ruggles, A Conductor’s Guide to the Choral-Orchestral Works of J. S. Bach, A Conductor’s Guide to the Choral-Orchestral Works of the Classical Period, Part I: Mozart and Haydn, A Conductor’s Guide to 19th-Century Choral-Orchestral Works and A Conductor’s Guide to Selected Baroque Choral-Orchestral Works.